Yearender: Sports' key words from 2021

 The change in the Olympic motto recognizes the unifying power of sports and the importance of solidarity, as the world needs solidarity more than ever.

-This is the first time the Olympic motto has been updated since 1894, stressing the IOC's goal of encouraging greater global solidarity through sport.
+This is the first time the Olympic motto has been modified since 1894, stressing the IOC's goal of encouraging greater global solidarity through sport.

 The Tokyo Olympics was one of the major global events to bring the world together since the outbreak of COVID-19.
 Athletes from more than 200 countries and regions gathered, not only for competition, but also to interpret the meaning of "together".